web-platform-tests/rfcs/rfcs/remote_channel.md

 The message passing backend is based on a Python [Queue](https://docs.python.org/3/library/queue.html) object per channel, stored in the server stash.
-The advantage of using queues here is that they are designed allow blocking reads.
+The advantage of using queues here is that they are designed to allow blocking reads.
 This means we don't have to use a polling API but can, on the server side, wait for a message to be added to a channel, and immediately forward the message to the client.
 Because the stash itself runs in a single